-Our executive officers, directors, holders of more than 5% of our capital stock and affiliated entities together beneficially owned approximately 73% of our total shares outstanding as of December 31, 2021.
+Our executive officers, directors, holders of more than 5% of our capital stock and affiliated entities together beneficially owned approximately 65.5% of our total shares outstanding as of December 31, 2022.
 As a result, these stockholders, acting together, will have control over our management and affairs and over all matters requiring stockholder approval, including election of directors and significant corporate transactions, such as a merger or other sale of us or our assets, for the foreseeable future.
 Corporate action might be taken even if other stockholders oppose them.
 This concentration of ownership could also delay or prevent a change of control of us that other stockholders may view as beneficial.

-We are an emerging growth company under the JOBS Act, and any decision on our part to comply only with certain reduced reporting and disclosure requirements applicable to emerging growth companies could make our common stock less attractive to investors.
+We are an "emerging growth company" and a "smaller reporting company" and any decision on our part to comply only with certain reduced reporting and disclosure requirements applicable to emerging growth companies and smaller reporting companies could make our common stock less attractive to investors.